 List of Protected Areas and Parks of Honduras

-Atlántida there are 13 types of ecosystems, mostly broadleaved tropical forest.
-The fauna of the region is rich and varied.
+In Atlántida there are 13 types of ecosystems, mostly broad-leaved tropical forest.
+The fauna of the region is very rich and varied.

 The Lancetilla Botanical Garden is the only botanical garden in Honduras and one of the largest in all of Latin America.

-The year of 1925 was the year of Lancetilla’s birth, when Dr. Wilson Popenoe chose, by order of the United Fruit Company, the Lancetilla Valley as the most suitable in terms of different soil types and a variety of microclimates, to install a Research base, for the study of banana diseases and to analyze the most viable methods to cultivate other tropical fruit plants.
+The year 1925 was the year of the birth of Lancetilla, when Dr. Wilson Popenoe chose, commissioned by the United Fruit Company, the Lancetilla Valley as the most suitable in terms of different types of soils and a variety of microclimates, to install a research base, for the study of banana diseases and to analyze the most viable methods to cultivate other tropical fruit plants.

 For lovers of the tranquility of nature, this park offers an excellent opportunity for bird watching.

 Located just 12 km from Tegucigalpa, and with an area of more than 238 square kilometers, this national park has vegetation typical of a cloud forest, which is considered the type of tropical vegetation richest in flora and fauna.